adamaltmejd/swecov.se/content/projects/covid-inequality.md

     - 'Olof Östergren'
 ---

-# COVID-19 Inequality

-The pandemic hit a world characterized by social, economic and health inequalities.
-Vulnerable groups may be likely to suffer several types of negative consequences of the pandemic.
-Because of disciplinary boundaries, the full impact of the pandemic for different groups is difficult to ascertain.
-Using administrative data from Sweden, we show that groups that are at high risks of severe COVID-19 also experienced higher risks of several other negative life events during the pandemic.
-We find that migrants and individuals with low education are more likely to experience severe covid but also higher all-cause mortality, unemployment risk, substantial income loss and reduced access to health care.
-Migrants are especially afflicted by COVID, unemployment and income loss while maintaining an advantage in all-cause mortality.
-Men were more afflicted directly by COVID while women experienced more indirect consequences, though generally the differences are small.

-Our results corroborate that the coronavirus pandemic is an exceptional event that had a profound impact on several aspects of life.
-The groups that were at a disadvantage before the pandemic were also the most likely to experience both severe COVID and other negative life event during the pandemic.
-Considering multiple types of outcomes hint at the true extent of the consequences of the pandemic and demonstrate that the pandemic can not be understood within the confines of a single discipline.
-The prevention and mitigation of future pandemics depend on the success of interdisciplinary collaboration.
+# Inequality and COVID-19 in Sweden: Relative risks of nine negative life events, along four social gradients, in pandemic vs. pre-pandemic years

+The COVID-19 pandemic struck societies directly and indirectly, challenging not just people’s health but many aspects of life.
+But pandemic burdens fell more heavily on some groups than others.
+These different consequences of the spreading virus – and the measures to fight them – are reported and analyzed in different scientific fora, with hard-to-compare methods that largely follow disciplinary boundaries.
+As a result, it is hard to grasp the overall impact of the pandemic on inequality.
+This paper relies on individual-level, administrative data for Sweden’s entire population to describe how different social groups fared in terms of nine outcomes: three types of COVID-19 incidence, as well as six other negative life events.
+During 2020, the population faced severe morbidity and mortality from COVID-19 and saw higher all-cause mortality, income losses and unemployment risks, as well as reduced access to medical care.
+In terms of relative risks, these burdens fell disproportionately on those with low income or education, and on residents born outside of Sweden.
+In the pandemic, all-cause mortality, unemployment, substantial income loss, poor mental health, and reduced access to health care went up for all groups in Sweden.
+But relative risks across social groups were strikingly similar to those in pre-pandemic years.